Our Story

 And we’re just getting started.

-Through our research with community, sports, and corporate leaders, we’ve identified dozens more game-changing opportunities to grow hockey participation by driving innovation in areas like finance, fans, development pathways, and artificial ice.
+Through our research with community, sports, and corporate leaders, we’ve identified dozens more game-changing opportunities to grow Hockey participation by driving innovation in areas like finance, fans, development pathways, and artificial ice.

 Our team has decades of expertise in sport, innovation, and equity, backed by partnerships with significant Hockey associations, brands, and community organizations.
 And our one-of-a-kind approach fuses proven innovation methods with inclusive Canadian values.

-We all know that the fastest way to grow Hockey for good is to figure out how to open it up to new audiences.
+We all know that the fastest way to grow Hockey for Good is to figure out how to open it up to new audiences.
 That’s what we do.

 We help partners and allies get beyond research and talk to build real-world solutions to complex Hockey challenges so everyone can reach the top of their game.